autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 - **conservation law**: statement that a measurable physical quantity of a system does not change as the system evolves over time.
 - **energy**: defined as a scalar quantity used to measure the state or motion of an object or system
 	- all energy is conserved, but quantities are not always equal
-- closed systems are often
+- closed systems are often used to limit the factors that can affect the results of a specific problem or experiment
+-